 - Bathroom & Handwashing Students will always have access to our bathroom and hand washing facilities as long as someone else isn't using them.
-That being said, at this time everyone will be encouraged to try to use the restroom and wash their hands. - Social-Emotional Lesson Time spent discussing or explaining emotions and social skills with students - Indoor Play Missing description - Small groups / Art Activities - Clean-Up Students will pick up their toys/supplies and put them away in the proper locations. - Dismissal Students will get their personal belongings such as coats, backpacks, etc on and ready to go home while we wait for their adults to pick them up.
+Everyone will be encouraged to try to use the restroom and wash their hands. - Social-Emotional Lesson Time spent discussing or explaining emotions and social skills with students - Indoor Play Missing description - Small groups / Art Activities - Clean-Up Students will pick up their toys/supplies and put them away in the proper locations. - Dismissal Students will get their personal belongings such as coats, backpacks, etc on and ready to go home while we wait for their adults to pick them up.